Evil Dead Burn: Cast

+Evil Dead Burn also features Greta Van Den Brink as Jessica, Lara Macgregor as Manager, Keanu Karim as Jared, Shyamal Singh as Cremator (Jake), Victory Ndukwe as Leo, Keagan Carr Fransch as Firefighter, Tapiwa Soropa as Server (Mike), and Justin Benn as Taxi Driver.

+Coco White appears as the Manager's Daughter, Dax as Max (The Dog), Zoe Brunton as Woman, Michael Hurst as Benjamin Price (voice), and Alain Chabat as Alice's father (voice).
+Alyssa Sutherland reprises her role as Ellie Bixler in a cameo appearance.
+Executive producer Bruce Campbell, who portrayed Ash Williams in previous installments of the franchise, has a cameo appearance in photographs, one of which was speculated by fans to be Benjamin Price, but this was denied by Campbell.

 Production

 In February 2024, it was announced that a spin-off film of Evil Dead Rise was in development.
 Sébastien Vaniček signed on to direct from a screenplay he co-wrote with Florent Bernard.
-Series creator Sam Raimi hired Vaniček after being impressed by the latter's directorial debut Infested.
-Raimi and Robert Tapert serve as producers through their Ghost House Pictures banner, as well as Bruce Campbell and Lee Cronin serving as executive producers.
-In May 2025, Souheila Yacoub was announced as the lead, with the film being co-financed by New Line Cinema and Sony Pictures.
+Series creator Sam Raimi hired Vaniček after being impressed by the latter's directorial debut Infested (2023).
+Raimi and Rob Tapert served as producers through their Ghost House Pictures banner, while Bruce Campbell and Lee Cronin served as executive producers.
+In May 2025, Souheila Yacoub was announced as the lead, with the film being co-financed by New Line Cinema (original distributor of the original 1981 film and producer of Rise through Warner Bros.) and Sony Pictures (which previously co-released the 2013 film with FilmDistrict through its TriStar Pictures banner and currently distributes the first film on home media).
 Later that month, Hunter Doohan, Luciane Buchanan, and Tandi Wright were added to the cast.

+In July 2026, it was announced that the new movie would be one of the haunted houses featured for Halloween Horror Nights 2026 at Universal Studios Hollywood and Universal Studios Florida.

 Filming

 Principal photography began in New Zealand on July 22, 2025, with Philip Lozano serving as the cinematographer, and concluded on October 17.

+Music

+French electronic and film score duo Double Danger, consisting of musicians Douglas Cavanna and Xavier Caux, was assigned to compose the musical score for the film.
+The project marks their second major collaboration with the film's director, Vaniček, following their work on Infested.
+The official soundtrack album was released digitally on July 3, 2026, by WaterTower Music, ahead of the film's general theatrical release.